phoboslab/qoa/README.md

 ⚠️ This implementation has not yet been fuzzed.
 Don't use it with untrusted input.

 ⚠️ The format is likely to change in the coming weeks.
 Once it is finalized, a detailed specification will be published.
+Note that files encoded with a current development versions will likely not work (or produce horrible sounds) when decoded in a slightly older or newer version.

 ⚠️ If you are experimenting with QOA, please be _very_ careful, especially when wearing headphones.
 You may unexpectedly produce garbage output that can damage